-Most digital nomads like to roam free around the world, but I prefer to have a home base: a place to call home, a place to go to if things go South (as they happened in 2020), a place that you can retreat to and make plans or just charge your batteries.
+While some digital nomads like to roam free around the world, I prefer slower travel and to at least have a home base: a place to call home, a place to go to if things go South (as they happened in 2020), a place that you can retreat to and make plans or just charge your batteries.

 Before getting to the actual list, there are some things you need to know that were taken into account when creating this list of cities.

-In other words, this list is mostly aimed at digital nomads who don’t have a limitless or huge monthly budget (think thousands of $$$ per month), but one that will still offer those who have the financial means to afford most things a great experience.
+As you can see, this list is aimed at digital nomads who don’t have a limitless or huge monthly budget (think thousands of $$$ per month), but one that will offer the best experience for the money.

-Another important thing to have in mind when deciding where to set up home base in Europe is the Visas situation.
+Another important thing to have in mind when deciding where to set up home base in Europe is the Visa situation.
 If you’re already an EU national, then you will have no problem living anywhere in the European Union and in most of the countries in Europe.

-But if you are not, you will have to find the right balance and hop countries from the Schengen area to non-Schengen since you are only allowed to spend 90 days in a 180-day period in the Schengen area.
+But if you are not, you will have to find the right balance and hop countries from the Schengen area to non-Schengen since you are only allowed to spend 90 days in a 180-day period in each of these areas.

 Or you can choose an alternative that allows you to stay long term in Europe without even needing a Visa – we’ve got all the options covered below!

-With all these in mind, let’s find out the best city in Europe to set up home base in (the first four are in the Schengen area, the last four – not).
+With all these in mind, let’s find out the best city in Europe to set up home base in (the first six are in the Schengen area, the last four – not).

 If you have nothing against slightly cooler weather and a language that seems absolutely impossible to learn, then Budapest should definitely be your top choice when choosing a city for your home base in Europe.

 Extremely expat-friendly and insanely beautiful, the Hungarian capital is one of the cheapest destinations for digital nomads in Europe, while still offering great living quality and a lot to do when in the city.

-The food is delicious, the people are amazing, there are a lot of options for fun and tons of attractions to visit, while the rent prices are really low: you can easily find a one bedroom apartment in a central area for 400 Euros per month!
+The food is delicious, the people are amazing, there are a lot of options for fun and tons of attractions to visit, while the rent prices are really low: you can easily find a one bedroom apartment in a central area for around 450 Euros per month (long term)!

-This is one of my favorite cities in Europe so far, one that I love to come back to whenever I have the chance – and one that always has new things to amaze me with.
+This is one of my favorite cheaper cities in Europe, one that I love to come back to whenever I have the chance – and one that always has new things to amaze me with.

-(You can read more about this wonderful city and my experiences there in an article where I share how I spend one month in Budapest – the first in many to come)
+(You can read more about this wonderful city and my experiences there in an article where I share how I spend one month in Budapest – the first of many.)

-Slovenia is also extremely cheap and even though the expat/digital nomad community is not as huge as it is in other cities on this list, you will still find a lot of like-minded people and extremely friendly locals.
+Slovenia is also extremely cheap as a whole and even though the expat/digital nomad community is not as huge as it is in other cities on this list, you will still find a lot of like-minded people and extremely friendly locals.

 Bonus?
-The food is absolutely amazing and cheap and the city itself is smaller, yet has a lot of charm and much to offer.
+The food is absolutely amazing and cheap and the city itself is smaller, so very walkable.

 I initially wanted to place Munich here because it’s an amazing city, but it’s also an extremely expensive one!
 So I moved a bit east to the similarly beautiful Salzburg in Austria.